Giants vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Bellinger has recorded 130 hits with 23 doubles, a triple, 23 home runs and 31 walks.
+- Bellinger has collected 131 hits with 23 doubles, a triple, 23 home runs and 31 walks.
 He has driven in 84 runs with 19 stolen bases.

-- Bellinger has hit safely in five straight games.
-During his last five outings he is batting .381 with three home runs, a walk and eight RBI.
+- Bellinger hopes to build on a six-game hitting streak in this matchup.
+During his last 10 games he is batting .349 with two doubles, three home runs, a walk and 16 RBI.

 Bellinger Recent Games